Chick-fil-A Logo

 Chick-Fill-A Logo 1960-1963

-Although the restaurant made its official debut in 1967, its founder initially worked at another fast food establishment, the Dwarf Grill near Atlanta (in Hapeville, Georgia).
-Chick-fil-A originally appeared on the menu: that was the name of the chicken in the sandwich.
-But the dish was spelled a little differently – Chick-fil-A, which is what was used for the handwritten italicized logo.
+Although the restaurant officially debuted in 1967, its founder initially worked at another fast food establishment, the Dwarf Grill near Atlanta (in Hapeville, Georgia).
+Chick-fil-A originally appeared on the menu: that was the chicken’s name in the sandwich.
+But the dish was spelled differently – Chick-fil-A used the handwritten italicized logo.

 On the left is a cartoon-style image of a smiling chicken head.
-The drawing is in a couple of strokes, complete with a red beard and crest.
+The drawing is in a few strokes, with a red beard and crest.
 The final letter “a” in this variant is lowercase.

 1963 – 1964